-The developer will offset effective boreal caribou (todzi) habitat lost because of disturbance from the Project.
+The developer will offset effective boreal caribou (todzı) habitat lost because of disturbance from the Project.

 The developer, with the involvement of GNWT-ENR, will prepare and implement a habitat offset plan.
 This plan will describe how the required habitat offset area will be determined and how it will be achieved.
-In preparing the plan, the developer will collaborate with Tłįchǫ Government and the Wek'èezhù Renewable Resources Board.
+In preparing the plan, the developer will collaborate with Tłąchǫ Government and the Wek'èezhìı Renewable Resources Board, and consult with the following participants developer will collaborate with Tłįchǫ Government and the Wek'èezhìi Renewable Resources Board, and consult with the following participants to this environmental assessment: